Ultravisor/ultravisor/README.md

 proxied from the pool node to the client connection node as needed.

-Because the count of Postgres connections is constrained only one tenant connection pool should be alive in a Supavisor cluster.
+Because the count of Postgres connections is constrained only one tenant connection pool should be alive in a Ultravisor cluster.
 In the case of two simultaneous client connections starting a pool, as the pool process IDs are distributed across the cluster, eventually one of those pools is gracefully shutdown.